CharReek/Project-4-Blog/README.md

 * I Used [Atlantic Pacific](https://www.the-atlantic-pacific.com/) and [Hello fashion](https://www.hellofashionblog.com/) as inspitation for the style / layout of my blog
 * I used code insitutes walk through for insallign all auth
 * I used [Django central]( https://djangocentral.com/building-a-blog-application-with-django/) for help when it came to setting up views
+* I used bootstrap documentation to help me understand bootstrap 5

 #### Image Credits
 * I created all the home page images myself using custome backgrounds and images i got from the below places